Annual Student Honors Exhibition

 View our previous exhibitions here:

-Online registration for the Student Honors Exhibition are now CLOSED.
+Online registration for the Student Honors Exhibition OPENS SOON.

 HOW TO APPLY:

-Artists must create a free account with CaFE Call For Entry ( https://www.callforentry.org/) before submitting work.
-Once you have made an artist profile go to APPLY TO CALL and make sure to use code (0217) in the INVITATIONAL ONLY section to the left of the page when searching for our call!
+Artists must create a free account with Artwork Archive (https://www.artworkarchive.com/call-for-entry) before submitting work.
+Once you have made an artist profile go to APPLY TO CALL and make sure to use password (0216) when searching for our call!

 Eligibility & Scholarship Information: